 Himitsu Kessha Q

 A strategy RPG of typical tokusatsu shows, where you play as the bad guys instead of controlling the heroes.
 (In the first level, apparently, you need to terrorize a bus full of kindergardeners.)
-This was cut because I couldn’t find an ISO of the game and I wasn’t sure if I wanted to spend the 3000 yen or so to import a copy, because I wasn’t sure if it would be any good.
+This was cut because I couldn’t find an ISO of the game and I wasn’t sure if I wanted to spend the 3000 yen or so to import a copy, because I didn’t know if it would be any good.

 A cool cyberpunk RPG that originated on PCs and received a Mega CD port.
 Cool game but I felt there were already a number of other neat RPGs that were already covered.